jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 17 Son of man, ***I have made thee a watchman*** unto the house of Israel: therefore hear the word at my mouth, and ***give them warning*** from me.

-## I Will Be Their God; They Shall Be My People; “They shall become one in thine hand”
+## I Will Be Their God; They Shall Be My People, Two Sticks
 >  ***Two Sticks***, two people, two written records.
 Often referred to us as Old Testament prophecy of the Book of Mormon.
 Though, many Christian faiths think of this as a flag or banner and a uniting event (not a process of time and histories).
 [Institute Lesson](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/introduction-to-the-book-of-ezekiel/lesson-142-ezekiel-37?lang=eng)
 15 ¶ The word of the Lord came again unto me, saying, 16 Moreover, thou son of man, take thee one stick, and write upon it, ***For Judah***, and for the children of Israel his companions: then take another stick, and write upon it, ***For Joseph***, the stick of Ephraim, and for all the house of Israel his companions: